 Wrapping Up

 This scratches the surface — Vault also does dynamic secrets (generate a short-lived DB user per request), PKI, AWS IAM credential generation, and a lot more.
 But even the basics here — KV secrets, policies, audit logging — are a massive improvement over the env var free-for-all most projects start with.
+If you're on AWS and not ready to run a full Vault cluster, AWS Parameter Store covers the fundamentals with considerably less operational overhead.
 Start with your most sensitive credentials, get comfortable with the CLI, then layer in the more advanced features as you need them.